LOCAL TRANSIT UPDATES

 - All routes not mentioned will operate on a Saturday schedule every day except Sundays - when they will run on a regular Sunday/Holiday schedule.

 - Route 300X returned to service in October.

 Following more than five months of fare-free ridership to support customers facing hardship during the coronavirus pandemic, Pasco County Public Transportation (PCPT) resumed regular fare collection on October 1, 2020.

 Riders will be required to board through the front door and exit through the rear doors to minimize crowding at the fare box.
 PCPT strongly encourages you to wear a face mask and follow social distancing guidelines to be mindful of the health and wellness of our customers and team members.

 Learn more about PCPT fixed route fares and bus passes by visiting bit.ly/faresandpasses and paratransit fares at bit.ly/paratransitfares.

 More information at www.pascocountyfl.net/243/Public-TransportationPCPT

 Phone: (727) 834-3322 West Pasco, (352) 521-4587 East Pasco, (813) 235-6073 Central Pasco

-Manatee County Area Transit (MCAT) is temporarily offering fare-free fixed route transit and Handy Bus service.
-This includes MCAT Route 99 buses that travel into Sarasota County.
+Manatee County Area Transit (MCAT) resumed fare collection for fixed route transit and Handy Bus services, including the MCAT Route 99 buses that travel into Sarasota County.

 More information at www.mymanatee.org/departments/mcat